ZhengZhenyu/terracotta_doc/overview.rst

 **TerraCotta** is an extension to OpenStack implementing **dynamic consolidation** of instances using live migration.
 The major objective of dynamic instance consolidation is to improve the utilization of physical resources and reduce energy consumption by re-allocating instancess using live migration according to their real-time resource demand and switching idle hosts to the sleep mode.

 For example, assume that two instances are placed on two different hosts, but the combined resource capacity required by the instances to serve the current load can be provided by just one of the hosts.
-Then, one of the VMs can be migrated to the host serving the other instance, and the idle host can be switched to a low power mode to save energy.
+Then, one of the instances can be migrated to the host serving the other instance, and the idle host can be switched to a low power mode to save energy.
 When the resource demand of either of the instances increases, they get deconsolidated to avoid performance degradation.
-This process is dynamically managed by OpenStack Neat.
+This process is dynamically managed by OpenStack Terracotta.

 In general, the problem of dynamic instance consolidation can be split into 4 sub-problems: